 Get the results:

-The final report will be made available to DCAT member companies on September 19th, and the results will be presented during a webinar later in the fall.
+The final report will be made available to DCAT member companies in late September, and results will be formally presented during a webinar later in November.

 DCAT Benchmarking is a complimentary service provided exclusively for DCAT member companies.
 To learn how to access a copy of DCAT's first benchmarking study, Value Creation in Pharmaceutical Procurement, click here.